perj/sebuild/docs/descriptors/install.md

      )

 Installs files into the destination directory specified in the name.
-There are different installation arguments, "scripts" specifies executable scripts and such, "conf" specifies non-executable files, "python" should only be used for python scripts (they will be compiled after install).
+There are different installation arguments described below.

 A thing worth noting is that you can specify files that are copied straight from the source directory and also configuration files that have been compiled somehow (like .in).
-Seb will figure out which source file is built where and where to copy it from.
+Sebuild will figure out which source file is built where and where to copy it from.

+## Arguments

+### conf

+    conf[some.conf]

+Any kind of generic non-executable file, e.g. configuration files.

+### scripts

+    scripts[index_ctl]

+Specifies executable shell scripts and such.
+Used to set the executable flag.

+### php

+    php[random.php]

+PHP code to be installed and syntax checked using the PHP lint command.
+Only valid in the INSTALL descriptor.

+### python

+    python[random.py]

+Installs the python script but also compiles it, which produces .pyc and .pyo files as well as checking the file syntax.

+### symlink
 Symlinks can also be created, using this syntax:

 	INSTALL(/dir